Tag: solar plate etching

 The inky black lake scene (Monoprint-© 2011 Michael Hill)

-The inky black lake scene (Monoprint-©2011 Michael Hill)
+The inky black lake scene (monoprint-©2011 Dr. Michael Hill a.k.a.
+Doctor Comics)

-A deliberate ‘blotting’ effect was obtained from pressing a saturated inked block onto highly absorbent paper for a scene from the second issue.
-After the printing, the paper had to be peeled from the block quite carefully to avoid tearing due to the combination of the wet inked areas and the paper’s very soft and fibrous tissue texture.
+A deliberate ‘blotting’ effect was obtained from pressing a saturated inked block onto highly absorbent blank paper.
+This was for a scene from the second issue.
+After printing, the paper was peeled off the block carefully to avoid tearing.
+This was due to the combination of the wet inked areas and the paper’s soft, tissue texture.

 Proposed cover or insert (Monoprint-© 2011 Michael Hill)

-This unused print, above, from the first issue remains a possible inclusion as a cover or insert in the second issue.
+This unused print from the first issue remains a possible cover or insert in the second issue.

 Fish tail print (Monoprint-© 2011 Michael Hill)

-Tails and fins of a cooked fish were inked and printed for some images used in Chapter 1.
-This approach was inspired by the Japanese sosaku hanga printmaking method in which inkable flat objects were employed as ‘blocks’ as an alternative to woodblocks.
-The resultant graphic effect is shown in the print above and photos of the image-making process involved in making that print, below.
+Tails and fins of a cooked fish were inked and printed for some of the images used in Chapter 1.
+This approach was inspired by the Japanese sosaku hanga printmaking method.
+That involves inkable flat objects employed as ‘blocks’ as an alternative to woodblocks.
+The resultant graphic effect is shown in the print above.
+Photos of the image-making process involved in making that print are below.

 Printing the fish tails (Monoprint-© 2008 Michael Hill)